Why Short Practices Matter More Than You Think

 The walk around the block between meetings?

-Those count.
+Those count!

-And those are worth celebrating.
+And they’re worth celebrating.

-🌿 10 minutes of joint-friendly strength work
+• 10 minutes of joint-friendly strength

-🌿 Stretching while your tea steeps
+• stretching while your tea steeps

-🌿 5 minutes of alternate nostril breathing before bed
+• 5 minutes of alternate nostril breathing before bed

 You Don’t Need More Time.
 You Need More You.

-Let’s be honest—“should” is heavy.
+“Should” is heavy.

-What if you trusted that your 10 minutes today is enough?
+But what if you trusted that your 10 minutes today is enough?

-You’re building something real.
+You’re building something sustainable.

 A Loving Nudge for Today